William Byron (racing driver)

 William McComas Byron Jr. (born November 29, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 24 Chevrolet Camaro ZL1 for Hendrick Motorsports.
+He competes full-time in the NASCAR Cup Series, driving the No. 24 Chevrolet ZL1 for Hendrick Motorsports, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 88 Chevrolet SS for JR Motorsports.

 Byron won the 2015 NASCAR K&N Pro Series East Championship and the Rookie of the Year award in the 2016 NASCAR Camping World Truck Series season.
 The following season, he won both the 2017 NASCAR Xfinity Series Championship and the 2017 Sunoco Rookie of the Year.
 He also won the 2018 NASCAR Cup Series Rookie of the Year award.
 He is the 2024 and 2025 Daytona 500 winner, and the 2025 NASCAR Cup Series Regular Season Champion.

 Racing career

 Beginnings

-Byron became interested in racing when he was six years old after seeing a stock car race on television, later attending a race at Martinsville Speedway in 2006.
-He began racing on the iRacing simulator as a teenager with over one-hundred wins and 298 top fives in online competition.
+Byron became interested in racing when he was six years old after seeing a stock car race on television, and later attended a race at Martinsville Speedway in 2006.
+He began racing on the iRacing simulator as a teenager with over one hundred wins and 298 top-fives in online competition.

 In 2012, he and his father explored how Byron could start racing offline, in real cars.
 He started racing Legends that year at the age of fifteen, relatively late for modern drivers.
 That year he won 33 races and became the Legend Car Young Lions Division champion.

 For 2014, Byron signed with JR Motorsports late model program, in addition to continuing Legends competition.
 Byron competed in the No. 9 Liberty University Chevrolet at Hickory Motor Speedway in North Carolina for JRM.
 Byron scored a single victory and eleven top-five finishes, finishing second in points to teammate Josh Berry at Hickory.